simplesamlphp/simplesamlphp-module-oidc/README.md

 In order to purge expired tokens, this module requires [cron module](https://simplesamlphp.org/docs/stable/cron:cron) to be enabled and configured.

+### Endpoint locations

+Once you deployed the module, you will need the exact endpoint urls the module provides to configure the relying parties.
+You can visit the discovery endpoint to learn this information:

+`<basepath>/module.php/oidc/openid-configuration.php`

+This endpoint can be used to set up a `.well-known` URL (see below).

 ## Additional considerations
 ### Private scopes